Aashish75/transformer-attention/README.md

 This project contains the following-

--A loose implementation of the **attention mechanism**, from the "Attention Is All You Need Paper"
+-A loose implementation of the **attention mechanism**, from the "Attention Is All You Need" paper

 -**Sequence to sequence** translation using a **transformer**